 The CPA exam is divided into four parts, each of which might take up to four hours to complete.
 Currently, the parts are:

-Each of the four tests is divided into five components: two multiple-choice with 60 to 72 questions (varies by exam) and three with 8 accounting simulations.
+The four tests are divided into five components: two multiple-choice with 60 to 72 questions (varies by exam) and three with eight accounting simulations.

 Since July 1, 2020, the CPA Exam has been administered in a Continuous Testing model, allowing CPA candidates to test year-round with limited constraints, such as major exam modifications.
 More information on Continuous Testing is available on the National Association of State Boards of Accountancy (NASBA) website.